 You don’t have to write all the content yourself – you can always outsource it.
 Nevertheless, you must make sure it’s consistent with your mission and preferably includes links and references to your products and services – good for subtle marketing.

-Don’t expect social media to boost your sales right away though – look at it mostly as a way to interact with existing customers and reminding them of your existence, building familiarity which can convert into more sales, as well as reaching out to new audiences without having to pay the high costs of traditional advertising.
+Don’t expect social media to boost your sales right away though – look at it mostly as a way to interact with existing customers.
+Build familiarity and reach out to new audiences.
+With social media you can, without having to pay the high cost of traditional advertising.

-Invest in professional SEO
+5. Invest in Professional SEO